 Tesla Model S & X

-Insteon vs. Wink — The Bottom Line
+Insteon vs. Wink — Our Thoughts

 When choosing between the new Insteon vs. Wink hub 2, we’d say go with the Wink hub 2.
 The new Insteon hub is great when you plan on, or already have, other Insteon devices in your home like Insteon cameras, sensors, dimmers, outlets, etc. In this case, it would make sense getting the Insteon hub over the Wink hub.